Do TV Antenna Boosters Work? (And When They Don’t)

 Why Boosters Can’t Fix Distance Problems

 A booster can’t create signal where none exists.
+Before adding a booster, check how far an indoor antenna can realistically reach from your location.

 If your home is far from broadcast towers, the antenna may receive only fragments of a signal — or nothing usable at all.